isomerpages/ogp-admiraltypri/_about-us/School Core Values, Vision and Mission.md

 ***School Vision***

-A vibrant and dynamic educational hub
+Inspiring and empathetic leaders with a strong global outlook

 ***School Mission***

-Nurture good citizens and passionate learners
+Nurture compassionate citizens and life-long learners